jekil/awesome-hacking/_pages/index.rst

 - `WinIPT <https://github.com/ionescu007/winipt>`_ - The Windows Library for Intel Process Trace (WinIPT) is a project that leverages the new Intel Processor Trace functionality exposed by Windows 10 Redstone 5 (1809), through a set of libraries and a command-line tool.
 - `X64_dbg <http://x64dbg.com>`_ - An open-source x64/x32 debugger for windows.
 - `Xxxswf <https://bitbucket.org/Alexander_Hanel/xxxswf>`_ - A Python script for analyzing Flash files.
+- `Xyntia <https://github.com/binsec/xyntia>`_ - A standalone tool which takes I/O example as input and synthesize a corresponding expression.
+Still, in practice, you do not want to give these I/O examples by hand.
+Thus we give scripts to automatically sample them from a given binary.
 - `YaCo <https://github.com/DGA-MI-SSI/YaCo>`_ - An Hex-Rays IDA plugin.
 When enabled, multiple users can work simultaneously on the same binary.
 Any modification done by any user is synchronized through git version control.
 - `r2-dirtycow <https://github.com/nowsecure/dirtycow>`_ - Radare2 IO plugin for Linux and Android.
 Modifies files owned by other users via dirtycow Copy-On-Write cache vulnerability.
 - `uEmu <https://github.com/alexhude/uEmu>`_ - Tiny cute emulator plugin for IDA based on unicorn.